Carmella de Keyser

 Press Mention

-Carmella was interviewed by the wonderful poet Sam Szanto for her poet's interview series.
+Carmella was interviewed by award winning writer Sam Szanto for her poet's interview series.

 Twice pushcart nominated poet Sam Szanto, PHD, interviews Carmella about her Hedgehog Press pamphlet, 'The Liminal Light of the Night'.